 CHS students are eligible to participate in CAPE industry certification(s)/vocational-credit courses during school hours, after school hours, and during the summer term.
 Students shall have a cumulative, unweighted grade-point average (GPA) of 2.0 or above on high school course work, or the recommendation of the principal and the approval of the College if the GPA is less than 2.0.
-A complete list of CAPE eligible industry certifications is available on the Florida Department of Education website.
+A full list of Industry Certifications is available at FL DOE Industry Certifications.